 Going up a steep hill on an off-road trail is a common scenario where a vehicle may struggle.
 A steep slope combined with loose, soft ground will often cause an off-road vehicle to lose traction resulting in wheel slippage.

 Hills are a common cause of off-roading accidents, and it’s important to be very careful when ascending and descending.
-In particularly, you want to avoid rolling over, which typically happens when a vehicle turns perpendicular to the slope and topples over.
+In particular, you want to avoid rolling over, which typically happens when a vehicle turns perpendicular to the slope and topples over.
 The old adage, go as slow as possible and as fast as necessary definitely applies here.
 Momentum can be your friend, but not if it leads to your vehicle going out of control and tumbling down a hill.